 The Mutt-i-grees Curriculum uses the natural affinity of the human-animal bond to cultivate social-emotional learning skills including empathy, self-confidence, teamwork and ethical decision making.
 This was on full display at an adoption event organized by the students of Middle School 88 in Brooklyn, NY who volunteered their time on the weekend to help raise awareness and promote adoption.Read More

 The Mutt-i-grees Curriculum National Student Ambassadors Program enables students to advocate for and help raise awareness of Mutt-i-grees.
 Endorsed by their teachers, National Student Ambassadors spend time during the academic year working on various animal rescue, humane education, and service learning projects of their choosing, with a goal to inspire other students and community members.
+Now accepting applications for the 2019/20 school year.
 Read More